-Be sure to review the Windows Store Policies to ensure your app meets all of the requirements listed there.
+Be sure to review the Microsoft Store Policies to ensure your app meets all of the requirements listed there.

 Submit your app only when it's finished.
 You're welcome to use your app's description to mention upcoming features, but make sure that your app doesn't contain incomplete sections, links to web pages that are under construction, or anything else that would give a customer the impression that your app is incomplete.

 Test your app with the Windows App Certification Kit before you submit your app.

 Test your app on several different configurations to ensure that it's as stable as possible.

 Ensure that your app doesn't crash without network connectivity.
 Even if a connection is required to actually use your app, it needs to perform appropriately when no connection is present.

 Provide any necessary info required to use your app, such as the user name and password for a test account if your app requires users to log in to a service, or any steps required to access hidden or locked features.

 Make sure that your app's description clearly represents what your app does.
 For help, see our guidance on writing a great app description.

 Provide complete and accurate responses to all of the questions in the Age ratings section.